My Piano Set; “Love Potion No. 9;” COGNOSCENTI Potion No. 44.

 1) Playing my piano set.

-You’ve Really Got a Hold on Me (1962) Smokey Robinson & the Miracles Stoned at the Nail Salon (2021) Lorde Carry Go Bring Come (1963) Justin Hinds & the Dominoes Police & Thieves (1976) Junior Murvin
+You’ve Really Got a Hold on Me (1962) by Smokey Robinson & the Miracles; Stoned at the Nail Salon (2021) by Lorde; Carry Go Bring Come (1963) by Justin Hinds & the Dominoes; and Police & Thieves (1976) by Junior Murvin.

 And for the encore:

 I can’t play the piano, but I can play these songs on piano.
-Ever since 2021, I’ve set out to learn a batch of songs over the course of the year, one per month.
-That’s how I approached the assignment in 2021 and 2022; here’s a 10,000-word essay I wrote called “Absolute Beginner Blues” about the 2021 set.
+Ever since 2021, every year I’ve set out to learn one song per month; here’s a 10,000-word essay I wrote called “Absolute Beginner Blues” about 2021’s set.

 Unfortunately, my ability to play each song evaporates as soon as I start learning the next one.
-This year, I realized it was time to change my approach: quality over quantity, as they say.
+This year, I realized it was time to change my approach: quality over quantity.

-Police & Thieves , which I originally knew because of the marvelous Clash cover version (1977), is the apotheosis of the set for me (I get lovingly lost in the reggae rock punctuation).
-I learned Police & Thieves from the sheet music to Junior Murvin’s original version, but I’ve combined it with the Clash’s arrangement and come up with a version that’s both melancholy and exuberant.
+Police & Thieves, which I originally knew because of the marvelous Clash cover version (1977), is the apotheosis of the set for me (I get lovingly lost in the reggae rock punctuation).
+I learned Police & Thieves from the sheet music to Junior Murvin’s original version, but I’ve combined it with the Clash’s arrangement and play a version that’s both melancholy and exuberant.

 There’s an excellent jazz vocal version of Police & Thieves by Jamaican-London soul singer Zara McFarlane from her 2013 album If You Knew Her.